A former Philadelphia police officer is charged with murder in a 12-year-old's death

 Mendoza and three other officers were wearing plainclothes and riding in an unmarked police car when they drove up on two juveniles riding bikes.

-As it approached, the vehicle's police lights weren't on.
+As the car approached, the vehicle's police lights weren't on.
 Krasner said the timing of the lights being activated and the first shot ringing out was nearly simultaneous.

 Mendoza fired his second shot as he ran past the gun on the ground.
-The bullet didn't hit Siderio — but the 12-year-old went to the ground almost simultaneously, Krasner said, either because he fell or dove to the ground.
-He was on the ground for about 4-6 seconds before being fatally shot, prosecutors said.
+The bullet didn't hit Siderio, but the 12-year-old went to the ground almost simultaneously, Krasner said, either because he fell or dove to the ground.
+He was on the ground for about four to six seconds before being fatally shot, prosecutors said.

 Immediately after the shooting, Mendoza told another officer that Siderio had thrown the gun away and pointed to the spot where it was found next to a curb, Krasner said.

-The officers involved in the incident gave differing reasons for the initial decision to stop Siderio and another minor.
+The officers involved in the incident gave differing reasons for the initial decision to stop Siderio and the other minor.
 Two of the officers said they wanted to speak to the pair as part of a weapons inquiry.
-Two others said they were making a traffic stop, related to riding a bike the wrong way on the street.
+Two others said they were making a traffic stop related to riding a bike the wrong way on the street.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.